pingcap/docs-cn/sql-statements/sql-statement-admin-cancel-ddl.md

 > **Note:**
 >
-> - Only this operation can cancel DDL jobs.
-All other operations and environment changes (such as machine restart and cluster restart) cannot cancel these jobs.
+> - Before v6.2.0, only this operation can cancel DDL jobs, and all other operations and environment changes (such as machine restart and cluster restart) cannot cancel these jobs.
+Starting from v6.2.0, [`KILL`](/sql-statements/sql-statement-kill.md) statements can also be used to cancel ongoing DDL jobs by killing them.
 > - This operation can cancel multiple DDL jobs at the same time.
 You can get the ID of DDL jobs using the [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin-show-ddl.md) statement.
 > - If the jobs you want to cancel are finished, the cancellation operation fails.